kabashi/kabashi.github.io/src/research.md

 ## Language technology ##

-I have a strong interest in natural language processing (NLP).
-So far, I have been active in the following areas: tokenization, part-of-speech tagging, unsupervised dependency parsing, semantic similarity, implicit emotion recognition and sentiment analysis.
+I have an interest in natural language processing (NLP).
+So far, I have been active in the following areas: tokenization, computational morphology, part-of-speech tagging, sentiment analysis, semantic similarity, and implicit emotion recognition.

 ### Key publications ###